hugorbarbosa/cpp-coding-style-guide/README.md

 ### `auto` usage

 Do not use `auto` only to avoid the inconvenience of writing an explicit type.
-Use `auto` only if it makes the code clearer to readers who aren't familiar with the project, or if it makes the code safer.
+Use `auto` in case if it makes the code clearer to readers or if it makes the code safer.

 ## Aliases